ava-labs/core-mobile/packages/core-mobile/docs/patches.md

 commenting out assertions in JSCRuntime.cpp that checked if API object and API string counters are zero in debug to avoid crash in fast refresh

-changed the warning message about ViewPropTypes being removed from React Native, to now import ViewPropTypes from deprecated-react-native-prop-types
+changed the warning message about ViewPropTypes being removed from React Native, to import ViewPropTypes from deprecated-react-native-prop-types

 modified condition statements with $USE_HERMES in react-native-xcode.sh to avoid error with generating hermes bundle in release mode